SaaS Business Model: Your Gateway to Profitability

 Let’s discuss those performance indicators and how they impact a company’s success.

 Customer acquisition cost or CAC is the sum of all expenses which are incurred to acquire one customer.
 Acquiring a single customer has many different costs associated with it.
-These costs include marketing costs + outsourcing cost + other costs.
+These costs include marketing costs + outsourcing costs + other costs.
 CAC is calculated as a ratio with LTV, which is the lifetime value.

 LTV is the lifetime value of a customer.
 This means that all the revenue earned through one customer will be that customer’s LTV.
 The total revenue earned is divided by the number of customers in order to get LTV value.

 MMR is monthly recurring revenue, which is the amount of revenue that comes in every month.
 This measure shows the company’s ability to retain its customers.
-To calculate MRR, you need to multiply net user per month by the subscription fee.
+To calculate MRR, you need to multiply the net user per month by the subscription fee.

 Churn is the customers who have left the company’s services.
 Churn shows the loss of revenue in addition to the loss of customers.
 You can calculate MMR churn by multiplying net users who have unsubscribed by the subscription fee.

-SaaS is a service being provided for the customers, which is why the generation of profits take quite long.
+SaaS is a service being provided for the customers, which is why the generation of profits takes quite long.
 Sometimes you might need to wait a few months before actually seeing any profit in the business.
 In terms of costs, they are incurred long before the profits start coming in, so you need to inject money into the business for the first few months.
 However, if you successfully survive those few months, the profits will be good enough.
 Customer acquisition cost is quite high, even at the beginning of the business.

 CAC increases as the number of customers increase.
 Due to the cost being high, initially, businesses see negative cash flow.
-However, things start to change after breakeven is achieved and the money starts coming in the business.
+However, things start to change after breakeven is achieved and the money starts coming into the business.
 Therefore, you need to be prepared for a few months of negative cash flow before you get to see a positive one.

 Following are the expenses of the SaaS business model,